redox-os/rfcs/text/0000-coprocess.md

 Any memory syscall that adds new execute permission, will need to be forbidden outside PKRU == ALL.
 This can either be checked explicitly by the kernel by reading PKRU, or if [virtual memory capabilities](https://gitlab.redox-os.org/redox-os/rfcs/-/merge_requests/22), by assigning a user protection key to capability arrays as well.
-Protection keys for usermode pages similarly apply in the kernel, so this is possible.
+Protection keys for usermode pages similarly apply in the kernel, even if it is not yet decided if virtual memory capabilities will reside in user or kernel memory.
+In the latter case, it is obviously not possible for userspace to set IA32_PKRS, so it would need to somehow store that information elsewhere.
+It could for example store the protection key as a pointer tag in each internal file descriptor pointer, or possibly a full bitset, or alternatively at capability page granularity.
+Another perhaps better option would be to statically partition the capability address space by protection key, in which case the kernel can simply compare the pkey bits of the capability address, with the current PKRU register.
 Operations like execv will thus need to occur via redox-rt, which internally needs to switch to master mode.

 Redox-rt will obviously need to be dynamically linked for this to work.